Leoputera2407/TLDR/README.md

 # Summarizing legal documents

 In this project, I was trying to study how campanies changed their terms and conditions as the years progressed.
-Specifically, I wanted to study how companies responded to COPRA that was implemented earlier this year.
+Specifically, I wanted to study how companies responded to CCPA that was implemented earlier this year.
 Essentially, consumers now have the right to access their data ala (almost) GDPR-style.

 Some companies' T&C I studied: